-Now idealized and real stress-strain behavior of soil; if you look at this, I put it into three parts of these stress-strain behavior; one is elastic, linear elastic, another is non-linear elastic, another is elastic and plastic, elastic and plastic.
-Now if you look at this linear elastic means, this stress will increase with increase in strain; that means this stress will increase with increase in strain.
-As the value of strain you are going to increase, this stress also going to increase in a soil material; that means this graph will continue it is a like a straight line.
+Now, idealized and real stress strain behavior of soil.
+If you look at this, I put it into three parts of these stress and strain behavior one is elastic, linear elastic another is non-linear elastic, elastic, plastic, elastoplastic.
+Now if you look at this linear elastic means the stress will increase in strain that means, the stress will increase strain as the value of strain, you are going to increase the stress also going to increase in a soil material.
+That means this graph will continue it is a like a straight line.
 That case we are generally say this is a simple case of linear elastic.

-Now, if I say non-linear elastic that means part a, a is your non-linear elastic if I say; that means some initial part of this non-linear elastic.
-Look at here, non-linear and elastic; initial part of the curve stress versus strain, it will be behaving as a linear that means as with increase in stress, strain will increase; so it is going, going, going, going somewhere else, it will be linear up to here; after certain part of the linearity, it will become non-linear.
-This part is your non-linear.
-After achieving non-linear, after certain part of your non-linearity, again it become linear, again it become linear, so that means non-linear elastic that means elasticity is there, elastic is there, and this elastic curve will be follow linear certain part, then it will become non-linear, then it will follow linear.
-So this kind of behavior also we are getting for soils.
+Now, if I say non-linear elastic that means part A is your non-linear elastic if I say, that means some initial part of this non-linear elastic look at here, non-linear and elastic.
+Initial part of the curve stress versus strain it will be behaving as a linear that means as with increase in stress strain will increase.

+So, it is going, going, going somewhere else it will be linear up to here, after certain part of the linear, it will become non-linear.
+This part is your non-linear after achieving nonlinear after certain part of your non-linearity, again it become linear, again it become linear.
+So, that means non-linear elastic that means elasticity is there elastic is there and this elastic curve will be following linear certain part then it will become non-linear then it will follow linear.

-Another one elastic plastic; elastic plastic means, what do you mean by elastic?
-Let us just think what do mean by elastic?
-Elastic if I say Hooke's law, elastic - E is equal to modulus of elastic, if I say E is equal to stress by strain; and if I say it is elastic, then then what will happen?
-If I remove this stress, somewhere else as I increase, as I apply the load, the stress will increase, then your strain will increase.
-The moment I release your load or the stress, it will bounce back to your original position that is called elastic.
-Now non-linear elastic also there; elastoplastic means, it will continue as an elastic, then it become plastic, then it become plastic; that means if I release it, somewhere else this stress here, it will not return back to its original position; it will be somewhere else; it will some plasticity will be there.
-This is called elastic elastoplastic or elastic plastic elastic plastic or we can say that elastoplastic.
-These are the three behavior generally observed or maybe I can classify or idealize real stress-strain behavior of soil into three category; one is your linear elastic, other is your non-linear elastic, other is your elastoplastic.
+So, this kind of behavior also we are getting for soils, another one elastic plastic means.
+What do you mean by elastic?
+Let us just think what do you mean by elastic.
+If I say Hooke's law elastic, E is equal to modulus of elastic.
+If I say e is equal to stress by strain and if I say it is elastic then what will happen, if I remove this stress somewhere else as I increase as I apply the load this stress will increase then your strain will increase.
+The movement I release your load or the stress it will bounce back to the original position that is called elastic.

+Now, non-linear elastic also there, elastoplasto means it will continue as an elastic then it become plastic, then it become plastic that means, if I release it somewhere else this stress here it will not return back to its original position.
+It will be somewhere else it will some plasticity will be there this is called elastic, elastoplastic or elastic plastic or we can say that elastoplastic.
+These are the three behavior generally observed or maybe I can classify or idealize real stress strain behavior of soil into three category, one is your linear elastic, your non-linear elastic other is your elastoplastic.